 In 1960 manager Casey Stengel moved light-hitting Clete Boyer to third base and took advantage of Lopez’s versatility by using him as a utility player.
 At one time or another for Kansas City and New York, Lopez handled all four infield and all three outfield positions.
 For the Yankees he usually played left or right field.
-In 1960, for example, he played in 131 games, 106 in the outfield, five at second base, one at third base, and 26 games as a pinch-hitter.
+In 1960, for example, he played in 131 games, 106 in the outfield, five at second base, one at third base, and 25 games soley as a pinch-hitter (in some games he appeared in multiple capacities).
 Averaging .284 in 408 at-bats in 1960 (down from 541 at-bats in 1959), “Hector the Hit Collector,” as writer George Vecsey dubbed him, contributed 14 doubles, six triples, and nine home runs.

 In his 12 big-league seasons for Kansas City and New York, Lopez averaged .269, collecting 1,251 hits, including 193 doubles, 37 triples, and 136 homers.
 When the Yankees won American League pennants from 1960 to 1964, Lopez played in five straight fall classics.
-Batting .286 in October, Lopez helped the Yankees win the World Series in 1961 and 1962.
+Batting .286 in the post-season, Lopez twice played for World Series champions, in 1961 and 1962.

 When the Bronx Bombers defeated the Cincinnati Reds in five games in the 1961 World Series, Lopez, who had batted only .222 during the regular season, hit .333 in four games.
 He produced all seven of his World Series RBIs in 1961, driving home five runs with a home run and a triple in the decisive fifth game, a 13-5 Yankee romp.